Insurance Questions

 Is it an insurance requirement that I carry out a sensitivity patch test prior to performing certain treatments?

-It is an insurance requirement that a sensitivity patch test is carried out at least 24 hours prior to the application of false eyelashes; any eyelash or eyebrow tinting; any eyelash perming treatment; the application of any other chemicals to the skin or hair where, the manufacturer’s instructions for the product being used, requires a patch test; A sensitivity patch test must be performed on; new clients to be treated; existing clients, where a year has passed since their last patch test; or where the product applied has been changed since the client’s last treatment of that kind.
+A sensitivity patch test must be performed on; new clients to be treated; existing clients, where a year has passed since their last patch test; or where the product applied has been changed since the client’s last treatment of that kind.
 The results of each patch test must be recorded in writing in the client's records.
 If the client experiences an allergic reaction, the treatment must not be performed.
 If you do not adhere to this condition of cover and you do not perform the required sensitivity patch tests, insurers have the right to decline to deal with any subsequent claims for personal injury that may result from treating a client that hasn't had a sensitivity patch test.
 Insurers will not accept a signed disclaimer from the client stating that they don't want a sensitivity patch test.

 My client will not have a sensitivity patch test prior to a lash tinting treatment.
 Would I be insured, if my client signs a disclaimer/waiver form stating she does not want the patch test and that she will not take legal action if a reaction occurs?